The Discovery Group

 Dorothy was appointed as Head of Child Care and Criminal Justice in Renfrewshire in December 2007.
 She is responsible for children and families and criminal justice social work services.
 She trained as a social worker in Glasgow, qualifying in 1984.
 Dorothy came to Renfrewshire in 1988 and has worked across the authority in a variety of posts and teams.
 During this time she has also undertaken periods of secondment including Justice in Scottish Government and as the Chief Officer of North Strathclyde Community Justice Authority Community Justice Authority when it was first established.

-Carrie Lindsay, Fife Council
+Carrie Lindsay, nominated by Fife Council

 Having left school at 16 Carrie returned to study and became a teacher in 1987 in Fife where she learned the importance of effective pedagogy and valuing the views of children and young people.
 Carrie was Headteacher in Fife before moving into a QIO post in Angus Council.
 On return to Fife in 2003 Carrie developed her role in Children’s Services working with schools and community planning partners to get the best possible outcomes for children and young people.
 Now as Executive Director of Education and Children’s Services, Carrie continues to look for better connections across Children’s Services to support children, young people and their families.